Aspendos: Greek and Roman structures

 Aspendos is known for having the best-preserved theatre of antiquity, the Roman Theatre of Aspendos.
-With a diameter of 96 metres (315 ft), it provided seating for 7,000.
-Even though, the recent Aspendus Culture and Film Festival has shown that it can hold over 20,000.
+With a diameter of 96 metres (315 ft), it provided seating for 7,000 but the recent Aspendus Culture and Film Festival has shown that it can hold over 20,000.
 It was built in 155 by the Greek architect Zenon, a native of the city.
 It was periodically repaired by the Seljuqs, who used it as a caravanserai, and in the 13th century the stage building was converted into a palace by the Seljuqs of Rum.